leontaolong/My-CAD/README.md

-# My First CAD
+# My CAD System

-This module is a _very_ simple CAD (drawing) program using a Model-View-Controller architecture
+This module is a very simple CAD (Computer Aided Design) drawing program using a Model-View-Controller architecture